Ljubljana - a small city with a big heart

 The first part of the course syllabus is comprised of compulsory and general subjects while the second is divided into four programmes: the administrative-legal, administrative-economic, administrative-organization and administrative-information programmes which enable students to obtain detailed knowledge of narrow, select areas either due to already acquired practical experience or for the purpose of planned future occupation.

-- Incoming students are welcome during the 2nd semester of the academic year.
+Incoming students are welcome during the second semester of the academic year.
 Lectures during the 2nd semester take place from mid-February till the end of May.
-Exams last from the end of May until the end of June.
+Exams last from the beginning of June until the end of June.

 Language requirements: Students must present a language certificate of their Slovene or English language skills.
 Very good language skills refer to level B2 on the CEFR scale of the European Language Portfolio Levels.

-Private accommodation: The Student Organization of the University of Ljubljana will help you find private accommodation after your arrival to Ljubljana.
-Before your departure you should book yourself a hostel for the first few nights.
-After the arrival, visit the International Office of the Student Organization (Pivovarniška 6, office hours MON, TUE, THUR: 12 am – 3 pm) or contact them by e-mail.
+Private accommodation: The Student Organization helps search for private accommodation after arrival to Ljubljana.
+Before your departure you should book yourself a hostel at least for the first week.
+After the arrival you can visit the International Office of the Student Organization (Kampus, Pivovarniška 6, office hours: Tuesday 2pm-5pm, Wednesday 2pm - 5pm, Thursday 2pm - 5pm ), but firstly you should contact them by e-mail: firstname.lastname@example.org; email@example.com.
+The average price is 200-350 EUR/month.

 HousingAnywhere: use HousingAnywhere platform to rent out your room to an incoming exchange student and get a room in Ljubljana.